UK Graduate Visa: Opportunities and Updates for 2024

 The UK Graduate Visa acts as a stepping stone for international students aspiring to build their careers in the UK.
 While the route offers flexibility and opportunity, it comes with stringent requirements and does not provide a direct path to permanent residency.
 As policies evolve, especially in light of the MAC’s review, potential applicants must stay informed to navigate the complexities of post-study work options in the UK effectively.

-Get in touch: For a comprehensive understanding of your options or queries on UK immigration matters, contact Axis Solicitors to book a free no-obligation consultation with an immigration solicitor.
+Get in touch: For a comprehensive understanding of your options or queries on UK immigration matters, contact Axis Solicitors to book a free initial assessment with our experts.

 Facebook